rafosorio/iks-workshop/_docs/box/box-sample.md

 - Click **File** > **Save** to save the update you just made.

 Add the widget to an ICEC page and give it a spin.
-THis widget allows you to login with your Enterprise Box account and is not dependent on the Developer Token
+This widget allows you to login with your Enterprise Box account and is not dependent on the Developer Token

 <br/>